Coder-Spirit/php-bignumbers/README.md

 php-bignumbers
 ==============

-A library to handle immutable big numbers inside PHP applications.
+A library to handle immutable big numbers inside PHP applications (requires PHP >= 5.4.0 or HHVM >= 2.2.0)

 The current stable version is 0.2 .